CrazyProger1/XSS-Stealer/README.md

 ## Examples

-### Telegram
+### Passwords-Telegram

-Stealer based on the Telegram protocol.
 Steals the password using form autofill and sends it to the Telegram Bot.

 **XSS-Types:**